School strikes of 1911: Strikes

 The strikes soon spread outside of Wales, affecting over 60 towns across the United Kingdom, including Liverpool, Manchester, Sheffield, Birmingham, London, and Glasgow.
 A strike in Dundee on 14 September was reported to have been the biggest, with several thousand students taking part in demonstrations.
 The students that went on strike were mostly working class, mostly in industrial towns, and both schoolboys and schoolgirls participated, however, reporters tended to focus on strikes led by schoolboys.
 Some of the strikes were more organised than others, and saw picketing and the formation of committees, whereas some strikes were only a token protest.
 Most of the strikes were peaceful, with students signing and organising lunches, however, some became heated, such as in East London, where students marched with iron bars and sharpened sticks, or in Dublin, where students threw rotten cabbages at their teachers.
 Local authorities often responded harshly to strikes, sending attendance officers to homes, with police being called in, students being arrested, and parent threatened with loss of government welfare grants.
 The leaders of the strikes were particularly targeted - Clyde Roberts, a student of West Indian descent who had led strikes in Cardiff, was held down against a desk and beaten by teachers in front of his classmates, whereas Harry Carly, one of the leaders in Newport, had his father be legally prosecuted for violating compulsory education laws.
 In Southwark, a six year old and an eight year old were brought before the magistrate on charges of wandering without a guardian.
 In some schools, teacher convinced non-striking students to attack the strikers and break the strike.

-Parents' attitudes towards the strikes varied from city to city, with some newspaper reporting on parents dragging their children back to school and issuing punishments at home, but with parents in other places, especially working-class parents, speaking out in favour of the students.
-Middle class adult commentators blamed local authorities for hiring weak teachers who couldn't crack down on students, blamed the press for spreading the stories of the strikes, or blamed nonconformism Protestantism, which was particularly strong in Wales, for reducing Biblical education in day-to-day schooling.
+Parents' attitudes towards the strikes varied from city to city, with some newspapers reporting on parents dragging their children back to school and issuing punishments at home, but with parents in other places, especially working-class parents, speaking out in favour of the students.
+Middle-class adult commentators blamed local authorities for hiring weak teachers who couldn't crack down on students, blamed the press for spreading the stories of the strikes, or blamed nonconformism Protestantism, which was particularly strong in Wales, for reducing Biblical education in day-to-day schooling.

-The number of students who participated in the strikes was relatively small compared to the total number of students in the UK, however, there is little reliable data on the precise number of strikers.
+The number of students who participated in the strikes was relatively small compared to the total number of students in the Kingdom, however, there is little reliable data on the precise number of strikers.
 In the end, the wave of strikes was short-lived, and few of the students' demands were met.